Getting Started Edit

 promise.catch()

-The error object received will be an instance of ApiError
+The error object received will be an instance of ApiError;

 import { Merchi } from 'merchisdk/typescript/src/merchi';